Skip to main content

 Check Price on Amazon

 The Masajeset 3-Pack occupies a specific niche: matching tactical gear for small groups.
-Three all-black survival bracelets with fire starters for $12.99 ($4.33 each) — positioned between the cheap-but-basic RLXMARTD 8-pack and the premium Atomic Bear 2-pack.
-It's the only value pack that ships in a single uniform color.
+Three all-black survival bracelets with fire starters in the $10-$15 range — positioned between the cheap-but-basic RLXMARTD budget 8-pack bracelets and the premium Atomic Bear premium 2-pack set.
+It is the only value pack that ships in a single uniform color.

 Each bracelet carries 10 feet of military-grade 550lb paracord with compass, fire starter, and whistle integrated into the buckle.
-The all-black aesthetic isn't just cosmetic — it makes the bracelet low-visibility for tactical applications and versatile enough for daily wear without screaming "survival gear" to everyone at the office.
+The all-black aesthetic is not just cosmetic — it makes the bracelet low-visibility for tactical applications and versatile enough for daily wear without screaming "survival gear" to everyone at the office.
+The matte black cord paired with matching black buckle hardware gives these a clean, subdued look that blends with watch straps and leather bands.

 The Masajeset splits the difference on nearly every metric.
-It costs more per bracelet than the Smithok ($2.25) or RLXMARTD ($1.25), but includes the fire starter those cheaper bulk options sacrifice.
-It has less cord than the HR8's matching 12ft, but its uniform black look and 7"-9.5" wrist range offer broader appeal for tactical-minded buyers and gift-givers.
+It costs more per bracelet than the budget-friendly Smithok 4-pack or RLXMARTD bulk cord-only pack, but includes the fire starter those cheaper bulk options sacrifice.
+It has less cord than the HR8 three-pack with 12ft per bracelet, but its uniform black look and 7"-9.5" wrist range offer broader appeal for tactical-minded buyers and gift-givers.

 Best for: Those who want a matching all-black tactical set with fire-starting capability